 What is CBD?

-Due to its interaction with the receptors in the endocannabinoid system, CBD studies have shown that it may be used to treat a range of ailments such as*;
+Due to its interaction with the receptors in the endocannabinoid system, CBD studies have shown that it may be used to help with a range of ailments such as*:

 - Pain and Inflammation